Saint Mary's School (Raleigh, North Carolina)

 Saint Mary's School is a private independent Episcopal college-preparatory, boarding and day school for girls in grades 9–12.
-Located in Raleigh, North Carolina, Saint Mary's School operates as an independent school with a historic association with the Episcopal Church including an Episcopal chapel, St. Mary's Chapel, on the school's grounds.
+Located in Raleigh, North Carolina, Saint Mary's School operates as an independent school with a historic affiliation with the Episcopal Church including an Episcopal chapel, St. Mary's Chapel, on the school's grounds.
 The school formerly operated as Saint Mary's College and for many decades educated young women in grades 11–12 and their freshman and sophomore years in college.
 The school changed to a four year high school in 1998, at which point the name reverted to Saint Mary's School, the original name of the institution when it was founded in 1842.

 School information

 The school has 40 faculty members, with 80% holding advanced degrees.
-Enrollment for the 2019-2020 school year is 297 full-time students, representing 11 states and seven countries.
+Enrollment is currently 315 full-time students, representing 14 states and 14 countries.
 The average class size is 13 students.
 Saint Mary's has a 8:1 student to faculty ratio.
 Additionally, 36 faculty and staff members reside on the campus.

 Among the superlatives assigned to the school include the oldest continuously operated school in Raleigh, North Carolina, the third oldest girls' school in the state, and the fifth oldest girls' boarding/day school in the United States.
-Saint Mary's celebrated its 175th anniversary, May 12, 2017.
+Saint Mary's celebrated its 175th anniversary, May 12, 2017, and will celebrate its 200th year in 2042.